Kenny Bernstein: Drag racing career

 In 1990, following a change in NHRA rules, Bernstein began to drive in the Top Fuel Dragster class.
-Two years later, Bernstein became the first driver in any class to exceed 300 MPH in competition, and won his first Top Fuel championship in 1996, becoming the first driver in NHRA history to win a championship in both of the nitro classes, however, Bernstein states that his 1996 championship was "somewhat tainted" due to the loss of driver Blaine Johnson.
+Two years later, Bernstein became the first driver in any class to exceed 300 mph in competition.
+He won his first Top Fuel championship in 1996, becoming the first driver in NHRA history to win a championship in both of the nitro classes, however, Bernstein states that his 1996 championship was "somewhat tainted" due to the loss of driver Blaine Johnson.
 At the awards banquet that year, Bernstein gave up his championship trophy to Blaine's brother, and lifelong crew chief, Alan, who has gone on to win twelve more championship trophies himself, as crew chief for Gary Scelzi, Tony Schumacher, Larry Dixon, Del Worsham, Shawn Langdon and Brittany Force.
 Bernstein reclaimed the title in 2001, and is the only driver to have achieved multiple championships in both nitro categories.

 Bernstein retired in 2002, handing driving duties of the "Budweiser King" to his son Brandon.
 However, he was pressed back into action as a substitute driver after Brandon Bernstein broke his back in June.
 Although he only raced in 15 events, Bernstein picked up right where he had left off, winning four straight Top Fuel events to close out the season, placing him sixth in season points.
 He returned to running his team after the season, but rumors began to persist that a comeback was in the works.

 In September 2006, Bernstein announced that he would return to racing in the Funny Car division the following season, fielding the Monster Energy Dodge Charger for his own team.
-His return to active competition was not a good one to start, as he failed to qualify for the opening two events in the 2007 season, earning the minimum 10 points each driver gets for making at least one qualifying run.
+His return to active competition was not a good one to start, as he failed to qualify for the opening two events in the 2007 season, earning the minimum ten points each driver gets for making at least one qualifying run.
 Following those events, Bernstein fired his crew chief Ray Alley and replaced him with Jimmy Walsh, former crew chief for Top Fuel driver J.R.
 Todd.